KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 Free (Dinner)

-Tuck into Saku's gourmet delights at the KURABITO FRIENDLY SHOP Enjoy Saku sake and seasonal Saku delicacies at the customer-friendly KURABITO FRIENDLY SHOP.
-Please rest early to prepare for work the next morning.
+Tuck into Saku's gourmet delights at a KURABITO FRIENDLY SHOP where you can enjoy Saku’s sake and seasonal delicacies.
+Please try to retire early so you are ready for work the next morning.

 SUNDAY